fredericoco/AWS-Security/README.md

 ### Steps
 - select region - Ireland
-- Create VPC
+- Create VPC: Go to the VPC dashboard, and go to create VPC
-- valid CDIR block for our VPC 10.0.0.0/16
+- valid CDIR block for our VPC 10.0.0.0/16.
+This creates an empty VPC
 - Step 2: create Internet gateway
-- Step 2.1: attach the internet Gateway to our VPC
+- Step 2.1: attach the internet Gateway to our VPC(go to actions and attach to VPC, using the VPC's ID)
-- Step 3: Create a public subnet
+- Step 3: Create a public subnet( click on public subnet and choose the VPC)
 - Step 3.1: associate subnet to VPC
 - Step 4: Route table/s RT for public subnet
-- Step 4.1: edit routes to allow IG
+- Step 4.1: edit routes to allow access for the internet gateway (IG), add routes whole world (00000) and choose service internet gateway(the one made earlier)
 - Step 4.2 associate to out public subnet
 - Step 5: create a security group in our public subnet to allow required ports/traffic
 - allow port 80